Everything You Need To Know About Suboxone Treatment Programs and Holistic Recovery

 Studies conducted by the National Institute on Drug Abuse (NIDA) have demonstrated comparable efficacy between a buprenorphine/naloxone combination and extended-release naltrexone in the treatment of opioid use disorder.[5]
 However, the initiation of treatment with naltrexone presents challenges as it requires full detoxification, making it more difficult to start among active opioid users.

 While Suboxone is an effective treatment for opioid dependence, it is not immune to abuse.[6]
 Individuals addicted to low doses of opiates are more likely to abuse Suboxone, as it can precipitate withdrawal symptoms in high doses.
-The inclusion of naloxone in Suboxone serves as a deterrent against abuse by causing withdrawal symptoms when the drug is crushed and either injected or snorted.
+The inclusion of naloxone in Suboxone serves as a deterrent against abuse by causing withdrawal symptoms when the drug is injected.
 However, reports from law enforcement and pharmacists suggest that Suboxone abuse is still prevalent, particularly through snorting.

 It’s important to note that combining buprenorphine with heroin does not intensify the effects, but when combined with methadone, the effects of both drugs are enhanced.
 Consequently, diverted buprenorphine may appeal to individuals currently undergoing methadone therapy for opioid addiction.